pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 **pyOpensci recommends using the NumPy Docstring convention.**

 If you aren’t familiar with docstrings or typing yet, that is ok.
-We will get to it later in our tutorial series.
-Or, you can review the pyOpenSci [packaging guide](https://www.pyopensci.org/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.html) for an overview.
+You can review [this page in the pyOpenSci packaging guide](https://www.pyopensci.org/python-package-guide/documentation/write-user-documentation/document-your-code-api-docstrings.html) for an overview of both topics.

 ```python
 def add_num(a: int, b: int) -> int: